AllenInstitute/Spatial-Transcriptomics-Processing-Pipeline/docs/processing_docs/6_save_results.md

 - `spatial` - 2D array of spatial coordinates [`x`, `y`]

 ## Configuration Parameters
-The save results function uses parameters from existing configuration file:
+The parameters are specified in `params.json`:

     {
     "mapping_params": {